gavinmcfarland/plugma-convex-tanstack-example/QUERY_PROVIDER_SETUP.md

 import { mount } from 'svelte';
 import './styles.css';
 import QueryProvider from './QueryProvider.svelte';
+import App from './App.svelte'; // Your app component

 // Import your backend setup function (swap this line to change backends!) import { setupConvex } from './convexSetup'; // For Convex